vasilinast/Grow-SP-Unsupervised-Semantic-Segmentation-on-real-data-/README.md

-# GrowSP: Unsupervised Semantic Segmentation of Construction Site Point Clouds
+# GrowSP: Unsupervised Semantic Segmentation of Real-World Construction Site Data

 This repository provides our implementation of GrowSP for unsupervised semantic segmentation of 3D construction site point clouds.
 The original GrowSP repository: https://github.com/vLAR-group/GrowSP